Outdoor Recreation in Jackson County, IN

 Camping In Jackson County, IN

 If you and your family are looking for a spot for your next camping trip, Jackson County offers many beautiful sites that are perfect for a short or long getaway.
 No matter what type of camping you may be interested in, our sites will have you covered.

 Our recreational areas and parks offer three types of campsites: cabins, RV sites, and primitive sites.
-Cabins are perfect when the weather is too hot or cold, or for those who prefer to sleep inside or for those who do not own a tent or RV.
+Cabins are perfect for those who prefer to sleep inside or for those who do not own a tent or RV.
 Our RV sites provide visitors with a place to access electricity.
 The primitive campsites are designed for traditional camping, with tents and cooking over an open fire.

 After finding the perfect camping spot, enjoy hiking on a variety of trails ranging from easy to extremely rugged.
 Horseback riding is available in many areas with a state permit, as is mountain biking.
 If fishing is on the agenda, Jackson County has a variety of place to choose from and even offers rowboat, kayak and canoe rentals.
 A state license is required.
 Don’t forget about those hunters in the family.
 Hunting is allowed in various locations with proper licensing.
 The swimmers in the family will love the beach and water at Starve Hollow State Recreation Area.

 Muscatatuck National Wildlife Refuge in Seymour, IN

 For years, Jackson County residents and visitors have enjoyed the beauty of nature in the Muscatatuck National Wildlife Refuge.
 With thousands of acres of wetlands and woods areas, visitors have a chance to experience the great outdoors in an entirely new way.
 The refuge is located off of U.S. 50 a short distance from Highway 65 and are easily accessible from Indianapolis, Louisville or Cincinnati.

 Wildlife Refuge Activities